samuelhbne/proxy-xray/README.md

 ** NOTE **

-Name query for sites outside China like twitter.com will be always forwarded to designated DNS (1.1.1.1 by default) to avoid the contaminated results.
+Name query for sites outside China like twitter.com will be always forwarded to designated DNS (1.1.1.1 by default) to avoid contaminated results.
 Name query for sites inside China like apple.com.cn will be forwarded to local DNS servers in China to avoid cross region slow access when "--dns-local-cn" options applied.
 Otherwise all queries will be forwarded to designated DNS server.

 ## How to verify if proxy tunnel is working properly